Skip to content

 Service Interfaces

-Service interfaces allow you to standardize the data surface of your logic blocks.
-By defining a C# interface decorated with [ServiceInterface], you ensure consistent property names, types, units, and annotations across blocks that implement the same interface.
+Service interfaces standardize the data surface of your logic blocks.
+Define a C# interface decorated with [ServiceInterface] and apply the attributes to its members.
+Logic blocks that implement the interface inherit the metadata.

 csharp